mcaple/kb/Camera/F-Stop.md

 - f/16
 - f/22

-The f-stop is a ratio between the lens length and
+The f-stop is a ratio between the lens length to size of aperture and hence why it is not a clean increment.